 Now, you can probably picture this place even if you've never been inside.
 The equipment is not only not new, but probably "well-loved" by its adherents, i.e. beat to death, the paint scarred through to the chrome.
 The plates may be rusted and the stuffing is probably coming out the seams of the padded benches and seats.
 The dumbbells may not be in the racks, but instead scattered all over the floor.
 Men with enormous arms are propped up against the walls, their faces contorted in agony as their gym buddies bellow at them to keep pumping out more curls; that is, when they are not staring down their own reflections in the wall mirrors.
 There are at least a couple elderly people on the only elliptical and recumbent bike in the place, respectively.
 One of the TVs is permanently stuck on TNT because no one knows where the remote is, and the other one has broken closed captions and the display is one-half scratchy static.
 It is either silent like the grave (other than the yelling) or plays the latest hip-hop releases streamed from YouTube and SoundCloud on the staff's phones.
 The lighting is uneven and fluorescent.
 Everything in the bathroom is wet, and the only six lockers look like they were once thrown down a flight of stairs.
 If you cannot already tell, I love this place and I've never even seen it.
 It's my living room and my Disneyland all in one.
 I started lifting in exactly this place; it cost less than $20 per month and I loved it.
 Well, I learned to love it, but sometimes that is the best kind of love, because it took a lot of unlearning of my fears and biases, and teaching myself how to take what I wanted from a place like this, and that was a great thing to do for myself.

 I can't help but notice your dude-bro-gym chart entry seems to have the perfect combination of attributes: it's close, it's open all the time, has all the freeweights you could ever want, AND it's cheap.
 This means its only negative is self-contained in the name: it's where the dude-bros are.
-But I want you to try this on for a minute: You, too, can be a dude-bro.
+But I want you to try this on for a minute: you, too, can be a dude-bro.
 I know the stereotypical dude-bro has some downsides.
 But in my experience, they are nicer than they look, and they love, love, love lifting.
 Do they do it all correctly?
 Not all the time, or even usually.
-But they are passionate for physical activity, which can actually be such a pleasant change of pace from what seems like the majority of people, who would rather sever their head from their body and roll forehead to chin from place to place, if they could.
+But they are passionate for physical activity, which can actually be such a pleasant change of place from what seems like the majority of people, who would rather sever their head from their body and roll forehead to chin from place to place, if they could.

 Most people don't really understand why they work out, they just sort of know that they should, kind of hate it, and think people who like it are anti-intellectual dumdums.
 Most of them seem confounded by the fact that discussing the latest Noah Baumbach movie can't count as gym credit.
 And look--I know lots of people are not encouraged to appreciate their bodies (because I was one of them); usually they are taught to resent their realities, their decay, their inconveniences and embarrassments.
 We don't give people who don't have a lot of natural ability very many chances to develop any kind of good relationship with their physical selves; we make them play kickball and tell them to "eat a balanced diet" and "love themselves" and then shove them into the real world.

-But there does exist a basic pool of knowledge about how bodies work and move, and essentially anyone can grasp these fundamentals if they put in a little time and effort into practicing them.
+But there does exist a basic pool of knowledge about how bodies work and move, and essentially anyone can grasp those fundamentals if they put in a little time and effort into practicing them.
 They can teach us to move with our legs and hips so our lower backs and knees don't hurt so goddamn much, or how to pull and push with our whole backs and shoulders so we don't hurt our arms and elbows and wrists.
 This has nothing to do with being born strong or good at sports.
 The strongest people in the world are really talented and committed athletes, but just like you don't have to be Flannery O'Connor to write a sentence or Einstein to do some basic arithmetic, you don't have to be Hafthor Bjornsson or even Arnold Schwarzenegger to do a deadlift.

 So anyway, back to this gym.
 I know they can be intimidating due to the loudness and the big guys and the inevitable dinginess.
 But how often do we get to embrace mess and noise and chaos and just roll around in it like a blissfully happy dog?
 People are paying real money to go to rage rooms and bang things around; here is your rage room.
 It will take some getting used to; the first few times you go, you won't know where you should stand to do different exercises, but after trying some things out and watching other people, you'll get comfortable and eventually be strolling around like you own the place.
 Fear not the dude bro gym; you already know it's your best option.
 If you embrace your inner dude bro, you will see it's exactly where you belong.